Making your house more attractive to that stranger who's seeing it for the first time

 This next advice will probably upset some of you.
 But it's not an attack on how anyone lives, just an acknowledgment that there are different kinds of people in this world.
 There are some things that you need to eliminate from the picture when prospects are present.
 Pets bring joy to many families.
 But you don't want them home when you're trying to sell the house.
 More than one buyer has been surprised, frightened or was just allergic to Snoopy or Fluffy.

-TV and loud music are another no-no. There's no reason to distract your prospect's daydream with the evening news or your teen's latest CD.
+TV and loud music are another no-no. There's no reason to distract your prospect's daydream with the evening news or your teen's latest musical interest.
 In fact, some experts suggest soft elevator-type music as a good background.
 Personally, I'd draw the line at elevator music, but...

 How typical is your decor?
 If you have truly unusual furniture it may prove distracting to buyers.
 Some may enjoy your unique style.
 But there will be others with less taste than you will have a hard time picturing their furniture in your home.